 When it comes to fraud prevention, the machine has a lot of data.
 Just think of all the actions consumers take on a website as they browse and move through to checkout.
 Remember all the things involved in checking out.
+Bear in mind the holistic picture a system can build up by incorporating account data and behaviors into its calculations.
 That's a lot of information.
 And highly-trained fraud analysts know a lot about fraud, fraudsters and false positives.
 That's a lot of information, too.

 False positives should no longer be thought of as a cost of doing business online.

-Companies need to start moving towards machine learning and what it can do for their business.
-In the words of a recent Forrester report on machine learning and fraud prevention, you can 'stop billions in fraud losses with machine learning.'
+Companies need to start moving towards AI in fraud prevention and the value that it can bring for their business.
+In the words of a Forrester report on machine learning and fraud prevention, you can 'stop billions in fraud losses with machine learning.'
 Start stopping those losses today.